The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Impact of internal bias on the reasoning process

 \subsection{Setups}

-\paragraph{Tasks.} We design a controllable character manipulation dataset: \textbf{CharCount(zh)} and \textbf{CharCount(en)}: The model is tasked with counting how many specific letters are in a given word.
+\paragraph{Tasks.} We design a controllable character manipulation dataset: \textbf{CharCount (zh)} and \textbf{CharCount (en)}: The model is tasked with counting how many specific letters are in a given word.
 To account for linguistic variation, the dataset is split into Chinese and English subsets, based on prompting language.
 More details are presented in Appendix \ref{dataset}.

-We also utilize several open-source reasoning datasets: \textbf{KnowLogic}~\citep{zhan2025knowlogicbenchmarkcommonsensereasoning}: A complex dataset synthesized using real-world knowledge and logical reasoning rules, where each question provides four possible answers A, B, C, and D, and more than one may be correct. \textbf{AIME 2024} and \textbf{AIME 2025}~\footnote{\url{https://artofproblemsolving.com/wiki/ index.php/AIME_Problems_and_Solutions}}: Challenging mathematical reasoning datasets.
+We also utilize several open-source reasoning datasets: \textbf{KnowLogic}~\citep{zhan2025knowlogicbenchmarkcommonsensereasoning}: A complex dataset synthesized using real-world knowledge and logical reasoning rules, where each question provides four possible answers A, B, C, and D, and more than one may be correct. \textbf{AIME 2024} and \textbf{AIME 2025}~\footnote{\url{https://artofproblemsolving.com/wiki/index.php/AIME_Problems_and_Solutions}}: Challenging mathematical reasoning datasets.

 \paragraph{Models.} To demonstrate the universality of internal bias, we conduct experiments across different model families and sizes.
 Specifically, we select DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, R1-distill-Qwen-14B, and QwQ-32B~\citep{qwq32b}.